 Time to add a potager garden to your landscape!?
-This page is full of potager garden design resources to give you a head start learning how to start an edible kitchen garden.
+Here are the potager garden design resources to give you a head start with your ornamental, edible kitchen garden.

 Your potager will be more than just a vegetable garden.
 It will also be your herb garden and fruit garden!
 Here’s how to design a potager garden that suits your lifestyle.
 Let’s dig in! :)